laurpaik/cs-algorithms/README.md

   puts n
 end
 ```
+- ^ Scales linearly
+- Add another thing, it does one extra step

 This procedure iterates through an array and prints each element to the screen.
 This example has three steps.
 If the array had five elements, five steps would